 You have no items in your wheelbarrow.

-These hardy plants create a mass of vibrant bracts and thrive on neglect.
-In fact the main issue these plants have comes from showing them too much care.
-They look spectacular in the garden, adding a dash of vivid colour, and they make great cut flowers.
+These gorgeous plants thrive on neglect.
+In fact, most problems occur becuase people have shown them too much care!
+They look spectacular in the garden, adding a dash of vivid colour, and their colourful bracts make great cut flowers.

 Safari Sunset - Densely erect shrubs withdark green foliage.
 In late summer rich red bracts form that look great right through autumn and winter.
 Grows 2.5 x 1m